 Some shared hosters are not allowing the access to these config options.
-For such systems Nextcloud is providing a dbdriveroptions configuration option within your config options.
-For such systems Nextcloud is providing a dbdriveroptions configuration option within your config options.
-For such systems Nextcloud is providing a dbdriveroptions configuration option within your configuration php where you can pass such options to the database driver.
+For such systems Nextcloud is providing a dbdriveroptions configuration option within your config.php where you can pass such options to the database driver.
 Please refer to Configuration Parameters for an example.